|

 A further consideration is the ability to recycle or reuse the medium again.
 This will depend on a number of factors from the amount the material degrades to the ease with which it can be washed and sterilized to avoid any possible pathogen or disease transfer.

-The Most Common Hydroponic growing Mediums
+Common Semi Hydroponic growing Mediums

 Almost any material that fits the criteria that we have discussed above can be used as a growing medium, including the absence of one altogether (aeroponics).
 There are however a number of mediums that have become commonly used in hydroponic systems.